reecehunter/reecehunter/README.md

 # 👋 Hello There
-I'm a full-stack web and Java developer interested in developing scalable, user-facing applications.
+I'm a full-stack web developer interested in developing scalable, user-facing applications.

 # 🚀 Activity
-- Learning Rust
+- Building web applications.
-- Building [Signstr](https://github.com/reecehunter/signstr), an open-source chrome extension for Nostr built to contain everything you need when navigating Nostr clients.
+- Mastering SEO.
-- Contributing to other open-source projects.
+- Contributing to open-source projects.

 # 📬 Get In Touch
 Want to work with me?
 Have questions?